docker/docs/compose/compose-file/compose-versioning.md

 ### Version 2.2

 An upgrade of [version 2.1](#version-21) that introduces new parameters only available with Docker Engine version **1.13.0+**.
-This version also allows to specify default scale numbers inside the service's configuration.
+Version 2.2 files are supported by **Compose 1.13.0+**.
+This version also allows you to specify default scale numbers inside the service's configuration.

 Introduces the following additional parameters: